 Socialist Charles T. Schenck was charged with violating the Espionage Act of 1917 when he circulated a flyer that opposed the draft.
-Pictured is Justice Oliver Wendell Holmes who ruled that the danger posed during wartime justified the restrictions on First Amendment rights to freedom of speech placed by the act.
-He wrote the opinion that gave American law the famous “clear and present danger” test.
-(Photo available from the United States Library of Congress, public domain)
+The Supreme Court upheld his conviction.
+Pictured is Justice Oliver Wendell Holmes who ruled in the case that the danger posed during wartime justified the restrictions on First Amendment rights to freedom of speech placed by the Espionage Act.
+(Photo available from the Library of Congress, public domain)

 Congress enacted the Espionage Act of 1917 on June 15, two months after the United States entered World War I. Just after the war, prosecutions under the act led to landmark First Amendment precedents.

 Espionage Act limited dissent to the war

 The Espionage Act of 1917 prohibited obtaining information, recording pictures, or copying descriptions of any information relating to the national defense with intent or reason to believe that the information may be used for the injury of the United States or to the advantage of any foreign nation.